What Is It REALLY Like Being a Nurse Anesthetist?

 If you’re looking for an advanced, high-stakes and well-compensated nursing specialty that will keep you on your toes, you might consider pursuing a career as a CRNA.
 From the excitement of working in environments like the operating room to the level of professional autonomy that almost rivals that of physicians, working as a nurse anesthetist could be the perfect fit for a go-getter like you.

 Whether you have yet to earn your RN licensure or you’re looking to level up to a Bachelor’s degree in Nursing, it’s never too late to work toward a career as a CRNA.
-Your first step will be getting established as a RN—and Rasmussen College can help you get there.
-Learn more about the Rasmussen College Nursing degree programs by visiting our article, “10 Facts You Didn’t Know About the Rasmussen College Nursing Programs.”
+Your first step will be getting established as a RN—and Rasmussen University can help you get there.
+Learn more about the Rasmussen University Nursing degree programs by visiting our article, “10 Facts You Didn’t Know About the Rasmussen University Nursing Programs.”

 *Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [career information accessed November 6, 2018] www.bls.gov/ooh/.